 Vyvienne is a regular guest with producer and DJ, Kormac following their collaboration on his album Doorsteps, and by request has appeared with artists such as Ed Sheeran in Dublin’s 3 Arena.

-Vyvienne Long is set to release her second studio album, ‘A Lifetime of High-Fives’ in October 2019.
+Vyvienne Long released her second studio album, ‘A Lifetime of High-Fives’ in November 2019.